Ousret/pyTeliumManager/docs/classes.rst

         *path* is the device path: depending on operating system. e.g.
         ``/dev/ttyACM0`` on GNU/Linux or ``COM3`` on Windows.
-Please be aware that you'll need proper driver on Windows in order to create an emulated serial device.
+Please be aware that a proper driver is needed on Windows in order to create an emulated serial device.

         Possible values for the parameter *timeout* which controls the behavior of the device instance: